-Rectal prolapse occurs in 20% of untreated infants and toddlers.
-Gastroesophageal reflux is relatively common among older children and adults.
+Rectal prolapse may occur in untreated infants and toddlers.
+Gastroesophageal reflux is relatively common among children and adults.

 May also be suggested by a positive prenatal screening test result, family history, or symptomatic presentation

-Confirmed by a sweat test showing elevated sweat Cl on ≥ 2 occasions
+Confirmed by a sweat test showing elevated sweat chloride on 2 occasions

-Pancreatic function should be assessed at the time of diagnosis, usually by measuring 72-h fecal fat excretion or the concentration of human pancreatic elastase in stool.
+Pancreatic function should be assessed at the time of diagnosis, usually by measuring the concentration of human pancreatic elastase in stool.
 This latter test is valid even in the presence of exogenous pancreatic enzymes.
-Infants who are initially pancreatic sufficient and who carry 2 "severe" mutations should have serial measurements to detect progression to pancreatic insufficiency.
+Infants who are initially pancreatic sufficient and who carry 2 "severe" variants should have serial measurements to detect progression to pancreatic insufficiency.

-Chest x-rays are done at times of pulmonary deterioration or exacerbations and routinely every 1 to 2 yr.
+Chest imaging is done at times of pulmonary deterioration or exacerbations and routinely every 1 to 2 years.
 High-resolution chest CT may be helpful to more precisely define the extent of lung damage and to detect subtle airway abnormalities.
-Both may show hyperinflation and bronchial wall thickening as the earliest findings.
+Chest x-rays and CT may show hyperinflation, mucoid impaction, and bronchial wall thickening as the earliest findings.
 Subsequent changes include areas of infiltrate, atelectasis, and hilar adenopathy.
 With advanced disease, segmental or lobar atelectasis, cyst formation, bronchiectasis, and pulmonary artery and right ventricular hypertrophy occur.
 Branching, fingerlike opacifications that represent mucoid impaction of dilated bronchi are characteristic.

 Sinus CT studies are indicated in patients with significant sinus symptoms or nasal polyps in whom endoscopic sinus surgery is being considered.
 These studies almost always show persistent opacification of the paranasal sinuses.

-Screening oropharyngeal or sputum cultures should be done 4 times/yr, especially in patients not yet colonized with P. aeruginosa.
+Screening oropharyngeal or sputum cultures should be done at least 4 times/year, especially in patients not yet colonized with P. aeruginosa.
 Bronchoscopy/bronchoalveolar lavage is indicated when it is important to precisely define the patient’s lower airway microbial flora (eg, to direct antibiotic selection) or to remove inspissated mucus plugs.

 Comprehensive, multidisciplinary support

-Antibiotics, aerosol drugs to thin airway secretions, and physical maneuvers to clear airway secretions
+Antibiotics, inhaled drugs to thin airway secretions, and physical maneuvers to clear airway secretions

 Inhaled bronchodilators and sometimes corticosteroids for responders